lextoumbourou/simple-ranker/README.md

 Note that we add the ```ascending``` key to the ```pe_rank``` dict in order to rank from lowest to highest (descending is default).

-Perhaps, I have timeseries data that spanned more than one year, I could choose to average the data over a timeframe before ranking:
+Perhaps, I have timeseries data that spanned more than one year.
+I could choose to average the data over a timeframe before ranking:

 ```
 >>> roe_rank = {'name': 'roe', 'average': 3}